Judging the 2025 Grammy's Best Album Cover Nominees, and What They Can Teach Us About Album Cover Design

 Chromakopia — Tyler, the Creator (Winner)

 From an album cover design standpoint, this one makes sense as the winner.
 The image is sepia-toned and vintage.
-Tyler stands front and center wearing a mask of his own face.
-The tone feels film noir.
-Slightly unsettling.
-Completely intentional.
-There’s no loud typography.
-No decorative elements.
-No explanation.
+Tyler stands front and center, wearing a mask of his own face.
+The tone feels film noir—slightly unsettling and completely intentional.
+There’s no loud typography, no decorative elements, and no explanation.

 Just concept.
-And that’s why we think it works.
+That’s why we think it works.

-The strongest album artwork doesn’t rely on trends — it relies on identity.
+The strongest album artwork doesn’t rely on trends; it relies on identity.
 Tyler is known for building full eras and personas around his projects, and this cover reflects that perfectly.
 It feels like part of a larger artistic vision, not just a photo chosen at the last minute.
-In terms of Grammy-level album cover design, this is concept-first, decoration-second.
+In terms of Grammy-level album cover design, this is concept-first and decoration-second.

 The Crux — Djo

-If Chromakopia is restrained, The Crux goes the opposite direction.
+If Chromakopia is restrained, The Crux goes in the opposite direction.
 This album cover is packed with visual storytelling.
-A hotel scene filled with people arguing, hanging out of windows, climbing out of manholes, a plane flying overhead with a banner.
+It features a hotel scene filled with people arguing, hanging out of windows, climbing out of manholes, and a plane flying overhead with a banner.
 It feels like a frozen movie moment.

-Joe Keery — known to many from Stranger Things — clearly leaned into something cinematic here.
-The artwork feels like it was staged on a studio backlot.
-It’s layered.
-It’s maximalist.
-It rewards you for looking longer.
+Joe Keery—known to many from Stranger Things—clearly leaned into something cinematic here.
+The artwork feels staged on a studio backlot.
+It’s layered and maximalist, rewarding you for looking longer.

-This was easily both of our personal favorite of the nominees.
-It proves that detailed album cover design can still work in the streaming era — if the concept is strong and the composition holds together.
+This was easily both of our personal favorites among the nominees.
+It proves that detailed album cover design can still work in the streaming era—if the concept is strong and the composition holds together.

 Debí Tirar Más Fotos — Bad Bunny

 Minimalism can be incredibly powerful in album cover design.
-Negative space, symbolism, restraint — those are legitimate creative choices.
+Negative space, symbolism, and restraint are legitimate creative choices.
 Conceptually, this artwork is meant to be a love letter to Puerto Rico.
-There’s absence in the image.
-Stillness.
-Memory.
+There’s absence in the image, stillness, and memory.

-But here’s the tension in modern album artwork: Minimal only works if the idea hits hard enough to carry it.
+But here’s the tension in modern album artwork: Minimalism only works if the idea hits hard enough to carry it.

 In a feed full of bold colors and high-contrast imagery, subtlety becomes risky.
 If you don’t already know it’s Bad Bunny, there’s very little pulling you in at thumbnail size.